-This may start to sound a bit like Sesame Street, but lots of English’s best words start with the letter L: love, laughter, language, life, light, and the list definitely doesn’t stop there.
+This may sound a bit like Sesame Street, but lots of English’s best words start with the letter L. Love, laughter, language, life, light, and the list definitely doesn’t stop there.

-When it comes to evaluating your team’s last sprint or project, we’ve got another great list of L words for you: liked, learned, lacked, and longed for.
+When it comes to evaluating your team’s last sprint or project, we’ve got some more L words for you.
+Think about what you liked, learned, lacked, and longed for.
 When given time to properly think through and plan out each one, the process is known as the 4Ls Retrospective.

 You don’t need any advanced knowledge or fancy tools to conduct this one, except maybe Cacoo’s 4L’s Retrospective template to get started.